korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.ignoreNamespaces=false

-results in a SStructure object representing the element-node 'document' having two SAnnotation object.
+results in a SStructure object representing the element-node 'document' having two SAnnotation objects.
 First with `sName` 'xmlns' and `sValue` 'some namespace' and second with `sName` 'xmlns:ns' and `sValue` 'some namespace'.
 Same goes for the SStructure representing the element-node 'a'.

 #### genericXml.importer.elementNameAsSAnno